|Policy Title: Aircraft on University Property/Unmanned Aircraft Systems (Drones)||Category: Administration|

 COA: Certificate of Waiver or Authorization.
 Pursuant to FAA regulations, the COA is an authorization issued by the Air Traffic Organization to a public operator for a specific UAS activity.
 With the issuance of Part 107 (see below), COAs are no longer required for most small UAS civil operations.

-Non-owned UAS: A UAS that is operated on or over University property as part of a University-sanctioned activity, but is not owned by the University.
+Non-owned UAS: A UAS that is operated as part of a university-sanctioned activity but is not owned by the University.

-Part 107: FAA Final Rule on Operation and Certification of Small Unmanned Aircraft Systems, 49 CFR Part 107 (the “small UAS Rule”).
-This rule governs civil/commercial operations of small UAS (less than 55 lbs., total weight including the aircraft) by a Remote Pilot in Command or under the direct supervision of a certified Remote Pilot.
+Part 107: FAA Final Rule on Operation and Certification of Small Unmanned Aircraft Systems (sUAS), 14 CFR Part 107 (the “small UAS Rule”).
+This rule governs civil/commercial operations of small UAS (sUAS, those less than 55 lbs., total weight including the aircraft) by a Remote Pilot in Command or under the direct supervision of a certified Remote Pilot.
 For purposes of this policy, all UAS operations at CSU are governed by Part 107 unless they are “public operations” conducted under a Section 333 exemption and COA (below).
 A few examples of operations that may be conducted under Part 107 include (but are not limited to):

 - Flying a UAS over crops to inspect them;